jverzani/SymPyCore.jl/docs/src/overview.md

 u = integrate(x^n, x)
 ```

 The `u` object is of type `Sym`, but there are no methods for working with it.
 The `.args` call will break this into its argument, which again will by symbolic.
-The `SymPyPythonCall.Introspection.args` function will perform the same thing.
+The `Introspection.args` function will perform the same thing.

 ```@repl overview
-as = SymPyPythonCall.Introspection.args(u)
+as = Introspection.args(u)
 ```

 The `as` object is a tuple of `Sym` objects.
 Consider the first one: